 - Therapeutic focus in Swedish massage: physical body

-- Thai Massage therapist tools: hands, elbows, forearms, knees, and feet
+- Therapist tools in Thai Massage: hands, elbows, forearms, knees, and feet

-- Thai Massage techniques: stretching, rocking, applying pressure, kneading
+- Techniques in Thai Massage: stretching, rocking, applying pressure, kneading

 Thai Massage has the advantage of greater flexibility compared to Swedish massage since it can be done anywhere – in your living room, in the park, or on the beach.